awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.managing.as.md

 ## Triggers<a name="create_deploy_NET.managing.as.trigger"></a>

-A *trigger* is an Auto Scaling mechanism that you set to tell the system when you want to increase \(*scale out*\) the number of instances, and when you want to decrease \(*scale in*\) the number of instances\.
+A *trigger* is an Amazon EC2 Auto Scaling mechanism that you set to tell the system when you want to increase \(*scale out*\) the number of instances, and when you want to decrease \(*scale in*\) the number of instances\.
 You can configure triggers to *fire* on any metric published to Amazon CloudWatch, such as CPU utilization, and determine if the conditions you specified have been met\.
 When the upper or lower thresholds of the conditions you have specified for the metric have been breached for the specified period of time, the trigger launches a long\-running process called a *Scaling Activity*\.

 You can define a scaling trigger for your Elastic Beanstalk application using AWS Toolkit for Visual Studio\.

 ![\[Elastic Beanstalk Auto Scaling Trigger\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vs-autoscaling-triggers.png)

-Auto Scaling triggers work by watching a specific Amazon CloudWatch metric for an instance\.
+Amazon EC2 Auto Scaling triggers work by watching a specific Amazon CloudWatch metric for an instance\.
 Triggers include CPU utilization, network traffic, and disk activity\.
 Use the **Trigger Measurement** setting to select a metric for your trigger\.

 The following list describes the trigger parameters you can configure using the AWS Management Console\.